 Karleton Thomas is a social entrepreneur and workforce development practitioner who has spent much of his career developing opportunities for marginalized communities.
 After nearly a decade of engaging vulnerable populations and witnessing the myriad of barriers to effective programming, Karleton is poised to deliver on the “dream” and provide sustainable solutions to the students, residents, and parents of our communities.

-Katherine Orille, our Development and Events Manager studied Health Science and Nursing at California State University of East Bay.
+Katherine Orille, our Community Engagement and Events Manager studied Health Science and Nursing at California State University of East Bay.
 Her passion for event planning incited her decision to change career paths and seek a career in event management, where she brings ten years of experience developing her skills and knowledge of event coordination and logistics.
 Prior to BUILD, she recently worked for an educational organization, directing and managing all aspects of their professional development events.
 Katherine carries her strong work ethic into her personal life, as she jumps at any opportunity to plan events for friends and family.

 Kenya is a dynamic community organizer and youth developer committed to the transformation and upliftment of youth, young adults and their families.
 She currently serves as Program Director with BUILD NYC.
 Prior to build, Kenya spent over a decade with University Settlement, a nonprofit that provides services throughout University Settlement.